AnyChart/docs.anychart.com/Maps/Move_and_Zoom.md

 {sample}Maps\_Move\_and\_Zoom\_06{sample}

 Note that event listener is used to handle region click event.
 Read more about event listeners in the [Map Event Listener article](Event_Listeners).

+### Zoom Controls

+There is one more option how to manage your map zooming.
+Instead of using listeners and methods described above, add the Zoom Control Panel on the map.
+This panel includes 3 buttons: for 100% view, for zooming in and zooming out.

+{sample}CS\_ZoomControls\_01{sample}

+Read more about this feature in the [Zoom Control Panel](../Common_Settings/UI_Controls/Zoom_Controls)

 ### Move